irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Ammo capacity stats changed from 750(mag)/750(total) to 600(mag)/900(total)
 * Reload sped up by 20%
 * Ammo pick up reduced, and is now different between the two miniguns we have, since one does more damage per bullet then another.
-* Hailstorm now has 210/630 ammo and better accuracy/stability stats.
+* Hailstorm now has 210/630 ammo, better accuracy/stability stats and no damage drop-off penalties.
 Ammo pick up for it is slightly better then in vanilla as well.

 ### Grenade and rocket launchers (Underbarrels included):
 * Piglet launcher received a reload speed buff.